Bipolar disorder and attention deficit hyperactivity disorder (ADHD) are conditions that affect many people. Some of the symptoms even overlap.

 - oppositional defiant disorder

 There are some similarities between the manic episodes of bipolar disorder and ADHD.
-These include:

 - an increase in energy or being “on the go”